-- The addition of new services; - Adding participation in another FND-administered program; - Changes in fees or the basis for fee increases not reflected in the original request for proposal; - A major shift in responsibilities for the SFSP sponsor or the FSMCstaff; or - Changes to the formula that is used to identify a meal.
+- The addition of new services; - Adding participation in another TDA administered nutrition program; - Changes in fees or the basis for fee increases not reflected in the original invitation for bid; - A major shift in responsibilities for the SFSP sponsor or the FSMC staff; or - Changes to the formula that is used to identify a meal.

-You must follow established procurement procedures when obtaining an FSMC contract for the base year.
-The procurement method that you follow must be appropriate to the total value and scope of services provided by the contract.
-You then the an option to renew the FSMC contract each of the four consecutive years following the base year without conducting a procurement method.
-After the base year and four renewal years have passed, you must conduct the full procurement method, as appropriate, when obtaining a FSMC contract.
+The CE must follow established procurement procedures when obtaining an FSMC contract for the base year.
+The procurement method must be appropriate to the total value and scope of services provided by the contract.
+CEs then have an option to renew the FSMC contract each of the four consecutive years following the base year without conducting further procurement.
+After the base year and four renewal years have passed, CEs must conduct full procurement, as appropriate, when obtaining a FSMC contract.